Help Desk: http://www.ucl.ac.uk/ras/portico/helpdesk

 hospitals/universities ever since.
 He completed his Paediatric Nephrology training in 1999, concurrently finishing a PhD on the Molecular Biology of Renal Malformations.

 Subsequently he has combined a research career with increasing teaching responsibilities - he is the only ICH course director to run two formal taught programmes, the BSc and the MSc in Paediatrics and Child Health, and has major enabling and facilitating roles in academic paediatrics.
-He has been nominated for President of the Royal College of Paediatrics and Child Health in October 2014.
+He was nominated for President of the Royal College of Paediatrics and Child Health in October 2014, but unsuccessful in the election.

 My research has three main strands: